What's new in Windows 10, version 2004 for IT Pros

 Also see information about the exciting new Edge browser here.

-This release enables explicit control over when Windows automatically restarts apps that were open when you restart your PC.
+This release enables explicit Control over restarting apps at sign-in (Build 18965) that were open when you restart your PC.

 Several enhancements to the Windows 10 user interface are implemented in this release: